techsin/RRGAHLM/README.md

-# Sample Project To Utilize Various Modern Frontend Stack
+# Sample Project To Utilize Various Modern Frontend and Backend Stack
 -----
 ## The project uses the following: